Ava Sambora, 22, Shows Off Bare Shoulders In Vintage Bon Jovi Tee: ‘I Got It From My Mama’

-Ava Sambora, 22, showed off her shoulders and wore a vintage Bon Jovi t-shirt in a new Instagram upload.
-She stated in her caption, “I got it from my mama.”
+Ava Sambora, 22, showed off her shoulders and wore a vintage Bon Jovi T-shirt in a new Instagram upload, stating in her caption that she “got it from my mama.”

 While many of her Instagram followers thought she meant her stunning blond looks and cool California vibe, the recent college graduate meant that she got the item of clothing from her mother Heather Locklear’s closet.
-Heather was married to Richie Sambora, former guitarist of Bon Jovi, from 1994-2007.
-He is Ava’s father.
+Heather was married to Ava’s father, former Bon Jovi guitarist Richie Sambora, from 1994 to 2007.

 In a series of three images, both mother and daughter modeled the article of clothing.
 The graphic on the vintage concert topper was from the band’s “Crush” tour in 2000 and featured a skull wearing a leather motorcycle hat.
 Behind the skull was an American flag and a ribbon graphic that featured the words “Bon Jovi Forever.”

-The article of clothing was reformatted from an ordinary scoop neck shirt with short sleeves to a more sexy look that Heather proudly donned during that period of time.
-The sleeves were cut off and one side of the shirt was fashioned into a more of a sassy look with a tank top on its right side.
-The left side of the garment was cut out and sewed closed so the shoulder could be exposed.
+The article of clothing was reformatted from an ordinary scoop neck shirt with short sleeves to a more daring look that Heather proudly wore during that period of time.
+The sleeves were cut off and one side of the shirt was fashioned into more of a sassy look with a tank top design on its right side.
+The left side of the garment was cut out and sewed closed, allowing the wearer to show their shoulders off.
 With the retro shirt, Ava wore light-colored jeans.

-In the second image, Heather was seen as she displayed the t-shirt during the original time period of the tour.
+In the second image, Heather was shown wearing the T-shirt during the “Crush” tour.
 Her blond locks were cut into a shaggy style, worn down just past her shoulders.
-The actress, who rose to fame on the television series Dynasty, TJ Hooker, and Melrose Place was tanned and toned and gave the camera a half-smile in the vintage photo.
+The actress, who rose to fame on the television series Dynasty, TJ Hooker, and Melrose Place showed off her tanned skin and gave the camera a half-smile in the vintage photo.

 View this post on Instagram